FOREX-Dollar rallies vs yen on Japan data, S&P U.S. credit revision

-* Dollar gains accelerate versus yen as S&P revises up U.S. credit outlook
+* Dollar gains accelerate versus yen as S&P upgrades U.S. credit outlook

-* Fed’s Bullard says low inflation means central bank can stay aggressive
+* Fed Bullard says low inflation means central bank can stay aggressive

 * Stabilizing stocks, better U.S. data help dollar